geodynamics/pylith/docs-sphinx/developer/contributing/workflow.md

 Overview of repositories and branches for the Git forking workflow used in PyLith development.
 From the `main` branch on your local machine, you create a feature branch, e.g., `feature-powerlaw`, to complete a single task such as adding a feature, fixing a bug, or making an improvement to the documentation.
 You should break up the changes into several steps, which are saved locally as commits.
-The commits may be pushed to the your repository on GitHub for backup or syncing across multiple computers.
+The commits may be pushed to your repository on GitHub for backup or syncing across multiple computers.
 Once the task is completed, you submit a pull request to have the changes merged to the `main` branch on the community repository.
 Once the pull request is merged, you update your own `main` branch on your local computer from the community repository and then push the changes to your repository on GitHub.
 :::